 If you operate in both excepted intrastate commerce and non-excepted intrastate commerce, you must choose non-excepted intrastate commerce.

 Step 3: Provide the Department with your self-certification of your operating status.
-If you self-certify to non-excepted interstate, or non-excepted intrastate, you must provide a copy of your current medical examiner’s certificate.
+If you self-certify to non-excepted interstate, or non-excepted intrastate, the Department must be able to request the medical examiner certificate information directly from the National Registry and post the information to your transaction and driver record.

 If your medical examiner's certificate is only valid with a skills performance evaluation variance or waiver/exemption waiver granted by the Federal Motor Carrier Safety Administration (FMCSA) or the Missouri Department of Transportation (MoDOT), you are also required to provide a copy of that variance or waiver/exemption document to the Department.